spoutOG/gamingcentral.github.io/README.md

 - Light and dark modes for your comfort. 🌗

 Whether you’re here to relax, compete, or just have fun, we hope you enjoy exploring and playing!
 Have feedback or ideas?
-Let us know — we’re always working to make the site even better. 😄
+Let us know — we’re mostly always working to make the site even better. 😄

+*Hint:*
+Hardly working or working hard?

 **Enjoy your stay**

-Version info: Release 1.3 - Stable (ish) light mode is indev.
+**Version info:** Release 1.4.1 - Stable (ish) light mode does not look very good yet (sorry).